BB-Passwordless/Passwordless-Sample-App/passwordless-nodejs-sample-app/README.md

 # Passwordless Nodejs Sample App

-This is Sample app for Passwordless authentication.
+This is Sample app for Passwordless authentication, which is used to demonstrate how to use passwordless authentication.

 - Create free account on https://home.passwordless.com.au

 - Create a web app

 - You will get client_id and baseURL

-- Use ClientId and baseURL to do passwordless authentication.
+- Use CLIENT_ID and BASE_URL to do passwordless authentication.

 ## Installation